 You can add additional perlite to a peat-based potting mix to improve drainage.
 Alternatively, you can opt to use a well-draining soil mix designed for succulents.

 The pot should have drainage holes that allow excess water to escape.
-If it doesn’t, repot your snake plant into a new container that has holes.
+If it doesn’t, repot your snake plant into a new container with holes.

 4) Root Rot